Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/SCHEMA.md

 - `in_progress` - Currently being worked on
 - `done` - Completed
 - `cancelled` - No longer needed
+- `resolved` - Resolved (can be used independently of `resolvedAtSlideId` for tracking resolution status)

 **`follow_up_priority`** - Follow-up task priority: